A Ridge-Regularised Jackknifed Anderson-Rubin Test: Empirical Application

 where $y_{is}$ is the difference between residual log wages for immigrant and native men in skill group $s$ in city $i$,\footnote{As discussed in \citet[p.~11, footnote 17]{Card:2009hj}, residual wages are wages once observed characteristics of the entire US workforce are controlled for.} $X_{is}$ is the log ratio of immigrant to native hours worked in skill group $s$ of both men and women in city $i$, and $W_i$ is a vector of city-level controls with coefficient vector $\delta_s$, and $\varepsilon_{is}$ is the structural error.
 In the context of the production function specified in \citet[Section I]{Card:2009hj}, $\beta_s$ can be interpreted as the (negative) inverse elasticity of substitution between immigrants and natives in the US in their respective skill group.
 As in \citet{Card:2009hj}, we consider two skill groups $s = h, c$ (high school or college equivalent) separately.

 \citet{Card:2009hj} raises the concern that unobserved factors in a city may lead to both higher wages and higher employment levels of immigrants relative to natives, causing $X_{is}$ to be endogenous. \citet{Card:2009hj} proposes to use the ratio of the number of immigrants from country $l$ in city $i$ to the total number of immigrants from foreign country $l$ in the US as an IV.
 The rationale for these IVs is that existing immigrant enclaves are likely to attract additional immigrant labour through social and cultural channels unrelated to labour market outcomes.
 We consider two sets of IVs.
 First, we consider the original setup of \citet{Card:2009hj}, using as IVs the $k_n = 38$ different countries of origin of the immigrants.
 Second, motivated by the saturation approach of \citet{Blandhol2022}, we consider the setup where these 38 original IVs are interacted with the $q = 9$ available controls (including a constant).
 This yields $k_n = 342$ IVs.
-In both cases, the number of observations (i.e., the number of cities) is $n = 124$.\footnote{Note that the controls and the IVs are at the city level, and hence the same for the applications to high-school workers and college workers.
+In both cases, the number of observations (i.e., the number of cities) is $n = 124$.\footnote{We note that the controls and the IVs are at the city level, and hence the same for the applications to high-school workers and college workers.
 Therefore, the projection matrix and the ridge-regularised projection matrix will also be the same across these two skill groups.}

-We construct (weak-identification robust) confidence sets for $\beta_s$ by inverting the AR tests of CMS and MS, the Sup Score test, and the RJAR test.
+We construct (weak-identification robust) confidence sets for $\beta_s$ by inverting the AR tests of CT, CMS and MS, the Sup Score test, and the RJAR test.
 Thus, the 95\% confidence set for any test is obtained as the collection of $\beta_{s,0}$ for which that test does not reject the null at 5\% level of significance.
-As in the simulation exercise in Section \ref{Section-RJAR-Simulations}, $\gamma_{-} = 1$, and $c_{BCCH} = 1.1$.
+As in the simulation exercise in Section \ref{Section-RJAR-Simulations}, we search over values greater than 1 when choosing~$\gamma^*_n$ in case~$r_n<k_n$.
+Again $c_{BCCH} = 1.1$ and $\theta = 0.05$.
+The number of boostrap replications for the AR test of CT is set to 2,500.
 A grid of 100 values for $\beta_{s,0}$ is used for $s = h, c$.
 Data is taken from a single cross section, as made available by \citet{GoldsmithPinkham:2020hm}.